 If I didn’t die, I was going to quit.

-The water around me surged.
-A strong current rolled me like a whiskey barrel and
+The water shifted around me, and a strong current rolled me like a barrel.

 After awhile I picked up the distant scrape of metal, the loud shouts of men.

 It was worse than the gaping maw of a beast.

 It was Big Brother come to collect me.

 Seemed I couldn't even disappear in the middle of an ocean.

 It could have been eternity or the blink of an eye,